gpdowney/lightweightLSAT/docs/how-to-study/pitfalls.md

 comments: true
 ---

-# Mistakes students make
+# Pitfalls

 This page describes mistakes that students often make when studying for the LSAT.

-Most of these pitfalls are the result of *treating the LSAT like a knowledge test.*
+Most of these pitfalls are caused by *treating the LSAT like a knowledge test.*
 This is an understandable mistake because most other tests, including the SAT, ACT, college exams, law school exams, and the Bar, all test your knowledge.
 In contrast, the LSAT is a test of skill.
 Studying for the LSAT is more like learning an instrument or playing a sport.